-Departure by car until the community, welcoming and allocation of the rooms.
-Short walk around the lodge.
+Departure by car until the community, welcoming, and allocation of the rooms.
+A short walk around the lodge.
 Lunch and hike through the primary forest, climbing of the Wasila Mountain.
-On the way, you will see medicinal plants, butterflies, bromelias, orchids, small birds and rubber trees.
+On the way, you will see medicinal plants, butterflies, bromeliads, orchids, small birds and rubber trees.
 Arrival at an impressive viewpoint on the Napo River and the nearby villages.
 Temporary tattoo with rainforest seeds, as a symbol of the protection of the environment.
 Dinner and lodging with the family.

 After breakfast, we´ll visit of the community’s Bilingual Educational Center, where you will learn the story of bilingual education.
 Visit to the Educational center’s gardens and interpretation of medicinal plants.
 Lunch and survival techniques in the forest and traditional traps.
 Crafts making with rainforest material.
 Dinner and lodging with the family.

 Breakfast and departure by car to the blue lagoon and the Jatun Yaku River, where you can swim and see impressive limestones.
 Lunch, visit to a family crop, harvesting of the manioc and preparation of the chicha, Kichwa traditional drink.
-Practice of favorite or traditional sport.
-Dinner and night around the fire, where you will listen to popular tales, stories and legends of the Amazon.
+The practice of favorite or traditional sport.
+Dinner and night around the fire, where you will listen to popular tales, stories, and legends of the Amazon.

 What to bring.